-RECRUITEASY – TERMS OF ENGAGEMENT FOR PAYE TEMPORARY WORKERS (CONTRACT FOR SERVICES)
+RECRUITEASY – TERMS OF ENGAGEMENT FOR PAYE TEMPORARY WORKERS (CONTRACT OF SERVICE) v1.3

 1.1.
 In these Terms of Engagement the following definitions apply: